50 Delicious Easter Dessert Ideas to Try This Spring

 Strawberry Hand Pies

-Skip the traditional piecrust and make these individual hand pies for Easter.
+Skip the traditional piecrust and make these individual hand pies for a creative Easter dessert idea.
 Stuffed with a sweet strawberry filling, they're sure to be a hit after dinner.
+Feeling decadent?
+Dunk in whipped cream or warmed-up icing.